Adjusting PolyJet print settings

 High Mix — Models are printed in 27-micron layers, using up to six Model materials.
 This mode is suitable for producing larger models.
 Printing models in this mode is faster than in High Quality mode, but not as fast as in High-Speed mode.

 High Quality — Models are printed in 14-micron layers, using up to six Model materials.
 This results in smooth surfaces, suitable for producing fine-detailed and delicate items.
 Almost twice as much time is required to print most trays, compared to the High Speed setting.
 This is not available if you are using SUP706 support material and Digital ABS (RGD515, RGD531, and RGD535) materials.

 You must make sure that your printer is set up for your print mode of choice.
 Please refer to your User Guide for more information on switching Print modes.

 Glossy produces a shiny finish on the top surfaces of the model, and Matte produces a uniform finish on all surfaces.

 You can add a coating to your model and choose its thickness.
 The coating thickness does not affect the external dimensions of the object, which remain unchanged.
 The coating layer replaces part of the main model material.

 For models without a texture, you can choose a color using a variety of methods:

-If Tango+ is a loaded material, you can use the Shore-A slider in addition to the color picker to determine the amount of Tango material used in the mix.
-Higher Shore-A level means more Tango is used, resulting in a softer material.
+If Tango+ or Agilus30 is a loaded material, you can use the Shore-A slider in addition to the color picker to determine the amount of flexible material used in the mix.
+Lower Shore-A level means more is used, resulting in a softer material.

 This determines how much model material is added in the support.
 When Tango+ is loaded, "Heavy" is the recommended setting.

 You can print a hollow model and determine the thickness.
-If you are printing a VRML file with texture, be sure to select at least 3mm thickness.
+Textured models cannot be printed hollow.